Metaphysicist0/Metaphysicist0.github.io/_pages/about.md

 - **Academic Star Pacesetter of Tongji (同济大学学术之星标兵)**, the highest honor for undergrads @ Tongji （6 undergraduates per year）, Nov 2024.
 - **The Pursuit of Excellence Scholarship (同济大学追求卓越奖励基金)** (the highest honor @ Tongji, 20/~44,000 applicants (including all academic staff and all students), top 0.05%), May 2024 and May 2025.
 - **Qi Di Scholarship (启迪奖学金)** (the highest honor @ the College of Electronic and Information Engineering, sponsored by Qidi Wu (吴启迪), former deputy minister of education and former president of Tongji Univ., 20/~1800, top 1%), May 2024.
-- Outstanding Undergraduate Thesis Award of Tongji (1/61), 2025.
+- Outstanding Undergraduate Thesis Award of Tongji (1/61), June 2025.
-- Outstanding Graduates of Tongji University, 2025.
+- Outstanding Graduates of Tongji University, June 2025.
 - **First Prize** in “Challenge Cup” National College Students Contest of Extracurricular Academic and Scientific Work, Research Track, Oct 2023.
 ("Challenge Cup" is the most influential research competition among university students in China, especially the Research Track.)
-- **Best Conference Paper Finalist**, IEEE Conference on Advanced Robotics and Mechatronics (ARM), Jul 2023.-* **Gold Prize** in the 6th China (Shanghai) International Exhibition of Inventions, Jun 2023.
+- **Best Conference Paper Finalist**, IEEE Conference on Advanced Robotics and Mechatronics (ARM), Jul 2023.
+- -* **Gold Prize** in the 6th China (Shanghai) International Exhibition of Inventions, Jun 2023.

 # 📖 Educations
 - *2021.09 - 2025.06*, B.E.
 Degree, Automation, Tongji University, GPA:91/95, Rank:1/61, Shanghai, China, Supervisor: Prof. Peng Qi.